harrisonlab/phytophthora_fragariae/ONT_Assembly.md

 done
 ```

-Quast and BUSCO were run to assess the effects of racon on assembly quality
+#### Quast and BUSCO were run to assess the effects of racon on assembly quality

+Quast

 ```bash
 for Assembly in $(ls assembly/SMARTdenovo/*/*/racon2_10/racon_min_500bp_renamed.fasta)